Amazing-Man (DC Comics): Will Everett

-Will Everett was a promising young African-American Olympian who had competed in the 1936 Summer Olympics in Berlin, but his post-Olympic career devolved into a janitorial profession at a laboratory owned by Dr. Terry Curtis.
-During an accident involving the explosion of some equipment to which he was exposed (developed by the criminal mastermind the Ultra-Humanite), Everett quickly developed the ability to mimic whatever properties he touched (similar to Marvel Comics' Absorbing Man).
-For example, if he touched steel, then his body became composed of steel.
+Will Everett was a promising young African-American Olympian who had competed in the 1936 Summer Olympics in Berlin, but his post-Olympic career devolved into a janitorial profession at a laboratory owned by Terry Curtis.
+Following an accident involving the explosion of some equipment to which he was exposed (developed by the Ultra-Humanite), Everett quickly developed the ability to mimic whatever properties he touched.

-All-Star Squadron

-At first, he was employed by the Ultra-Humanite as a henchman along with Curtis (as Cyclotron) and Deathbolt.
-However, his sympathies soon swayed towards the side of good after repeated exposure to the All-Star Squadron, a team of both Golden Age characters and retroactive characters like himself, with whom he joined to defeat his former employer's machinations.
-He then served a lengthy stint as a member of this voluminous mystery man organization.
+Everett is initially employed by the Ultra-Humanite as a henchman along with Curtis (as Cyclotron) and Deathbolt.
+However, he forms after encountering the All-Star Squadron, whom he joins to stop the Ultra-Humanite.
+He then serves a lengthy stint as a member of the Squadron.

-In February 1942, the Squadron helped Everett defeat the bigoted villain in his home town of Detroit, the Real American.
-During the first Crisis, Amazing-Man was one of a group of heroes chosen by the Monitor to stop the Anti-Monitor's quest for destruction.
-On a future case, Amazing-Man's powers changed so that now he had mastery of magnetism while losing his ability to mimic matter.

-Civil Rights Activist
+During Crisis on Infinite Earths, Amazing-Man is among the heroes chosen by the Monitor to stop the Anti-Monitor.
+He loses his original abilities and gains the ability to manipulate magnetism.

-In the 1950s, his secret identity was revealed to the general public by J. Edgar Hoover.
-This act endangered the lives of Everett's wife and family.
-During the Civil Rights Movement of the 1960s, the murder of his nephew alongside two other civil rights activists spurred his involvement in the Civil Rights Movement of the time.
-He led marches against segregation across the United States, and also helped to quell riots in Detroit.
-Everett was also responsible for the capture of Martin Luther King Jr.'s murderer, James Earl Ray.
-In the DC Comics Universe, he is considered the third most important advocate for African American civil rights, behind only King and Malcolm X.
+In the 1950s, Everett's secret identity is made public by J. Edgar Hoover, endangering the lives of his wife and family.
+During the civil rights movement of the 1960s, Everett's nephew is murdered, spurring him to become involved in the civil rights movement.
+He leads marches against segregation across the United States, and also helps to quell riots in Detroit.
+Everett is also responsible for the capture of Martin Luther King Jr.'s murderer, James Earl Ray.
+In the DC Comics universe, he is considered the third most important advocate for African American rights, behind only King and Malcolm X.

-Heirs

 It was later revealed that his grandson, Will Everett III (a.k.a.
-"Junior") also developed mimicry abilities.
-Will Everett Senior was last seen in the hospital, visited by his grandson Will Everett III.
-The senior Everett was dying of cancer.
-The status of his son, the father of Amazing-Man III, is currently unknown.
-For a brief time, his grandson carried on the legacy of Amazing-Man before dying tragically.
-Later, another grandson named Markus Clay would take up the mantle of Amazing-Man.
+"Junior"), developed mimicry abilities similar to his own.
+Will Everett Sr. later dies from cancer, with his grandson succeeding him as Amazing-Man.